 Whilst Ben has never really been a fan of putting pen to paper, Chloe is pretty much the exact opposite and can often be found writing or drawing – I can’t tell you how often she gets cross with me for picking her up from her after school club too early because she’s in the middle of creating a masterpiece!

 This summer, BIC® KIDS are running their second Young Artist Awards – a competition (open to all 5-11 year olds and running till 5th August) which gives talented young artists the chance to have their drawings displayed on local billboards!

 Welcome to another Tuesday, and another Tried & Tested.
 Are you still enjoying the heatwave?
 We’ve just got back from a wonderful weekend at Timber Festival – which I will obviously be writing about soon!

 In case you are new here – let us tell you what Tried & Tested is all about.
 We all know how useful reviews can be.
 Most bloggers do them – be it things they have bought themselves or have been asked to review.
 They are a useful tool for people looking for honest and thorough reviews of products they need, things they are considering buying, or even to introduce people to exciting new products they have never even heard of.
 You can find out more about how to join in here.

 If you have linked up with us before – welcome back!
 We love having you.
 Please have a quick read through the points below to remind yourself how things are working:

 * Tried & Tested is open on Tuesday – from 8am to midnight on the same day.

-* If you’d like a Twitter reminder each week when the linky is open then please drop one of us a tweet and we’ll add you to the list.
+* If you’d like a Twitter reminder each week when the linky is open then please drop Kate a tweet and she’ll add you to the list.

 * Each week we feature our two favourite reviews from the past week and we have a super special “featured blogger” badge!
 If you are this week’s featured blogger we will send you over the code which we would love you to add to you blog post or sidebar!